Tema: Seaport

-Tema Port, which was opened in 1962, is the biggest of the two seaports in Ghana.
+Tema Port, which was opened in 1962, is the bigger of the two seaports in Ghana.
 In 2020 a $1.5 billion expansion project to increase container output to 3 million TEU was completed.
 The port is currently one of the largest container ports in Africa.
 It has a water-enclosed area of 1.7 km2 and a total land area of 3.9 km2.
 Apart from handling Ghanaian imports and exports, it is also a traffic junction, dealing with transit cargo destined for the landlocked countries of Burkina Faso, Mali and Niger.
 The port of Tema handles 80% of Ghana's import and export cargo, including the country's chief export, cacao.

 The port has 5 km of breakwaters, 12 deepwater berths, an outsize oil tanker berth, a dockyard, warehouses, and transit sheds.
 The port has open and covered areas for the storage of cargo, including a 77200 m2 paved area for the storage of containers, steel products and other conventional cargo.
 The port's container yard is capable of holding over 8,000 TEUs at any given time.
 The closed storage area, which is about 25049 m2 in area, consists of six sheds with a total storage capacity of 50,000 tonnes of cargo.
 The port also includes a 100,000 dwt dry dock and slipway facility.
 The harbour is operated by the Ghana Ports and Harbours Authority.